The-MMORPG-Project/website/.github/CONTRIBUTING.md

 ### Visual Studio Code

 I will recommend that you use Visual Studio Code as it is by far one of the best text editors for development that I've ever used, you will have no regrets when using it.
-You will need this editor when working with the client, web server and ENet game server.
+You will need this editor when working with the launcher, client, web server and game server.

 #### VSC Installation